Click on the resource below that you are looking for more information on.

 Note: South St. Paul Public Schools is not responsible for damaged, lost or stolen student property.
 Please refer to your school's Student/Parent Handbook for more information.

-Insurance now covers your student's device for accidental damage for the entire school year, not just the first incident.
+Insurance covers your accidental damage to the student’s device for the entire school year.

 The Insurance Plan does not cover: